character-ai/prompt-poet/README.md

 len(prompt.tokens)
 >>> 44

-# Once you are happy with the truncation; export the OpenAI API spec messages.
+# Once you are happy with the truncation; export the prompt as messages for most major API providers.
-prompt.openai_messages
+prompt.messages
 >>> [{'role': 'user', 'content': 'You are Balderdash.
 You are a chatbot created by Character.AI.
 You are meant to be helpful and never harmful to humans.'}, {'role': 'user', 'content': '<|sep|>Jeff: Hi there!'}, {'role': 'user', 'content': '<|sep|>Balderdash:'}]

 >>> prompt.truncate(token_limit=30, truncation_step=5)